openenclave/openenclave/samples/README.md

 - Explore two supported seal polices
   - OE_SEAL_POLICY_UNIQUE
   - OE_SEAL_POLICY_PRODUCT
+- Use AES and MD Mbed TLS APIs to perform sealing and unsealing
+  - *Note:* this sample does not support OpenSSL yet.

 #### [Attestation](attestation/README.md)

 - Explain how OE attestation works
 - Demonstrate an implementation of attestation between two enclaves
+- Use SHA and PCKS1 Mbed TLS APIs to perform hashing and encryption
+  - *Note:* this sample does not support OpenSSL yet.

 #### [Attested TLS](attested_tls/README.md)